RvNovae/rvnovae.github.io.source/docs/README.md

 about having my music featured in their Shoot-Em-Up TechBeatHeart.
 I enjoyed working with them and would like to thank them for the opportunity.

-I still have a limited number of Steam-Keys that I received from them.
+I still have a limited number of Steam-Keys that I received from the developers.
 If the game looks interesting to you, feel free to send me an email (or a DM on social media) and I'll send you one of the leftover keys!